arangodb/arangodb/Documentation/ImplementorManual/HttpReplication.md

 Replication Dump Commands {#HttpReplicationDumpCommands}
 --------------------------------------------------------

-The `inventory` method provides can be used to query an ArangoDB server's current set of collections plus their indexes.
+The `inventory` method can be used to query an ArangoDB server's current set of collections plus their indexes.
 Clients can use this method to get an overview of which collections are present on the server.
 They can use this information to either start a full or a partial synchronisation of data, e.g. to initiate a backup